pab1it0/feed-my-cat/README.md

 After installation, make sure to confirm subscription by clicking on the URL you'll get to the email specified in the installation process.

-Feeding your cat is simple - Just upload an image with either Fish, Milk or Bread to the S3 bucket specified in the installation process as-well.
+Feeding your cat is simple - Just upload an image with either Fish, Milk or Bread to the S3 bucket specified at the end of the installation.

 ## Contributors